click the icon to download

 insurance and Takaful.

-Amongst the panelists included Mr. P. Ahmed (CEO Pak-Qatar Family Takaful), Dr.
+Amongst the panelists included Mr. P. Ahmed (Former CEO Pak-Qatar Family Takaful), Dr.

 Mufti Ismatullah (Shari’ah Member, Pak-Qatar Family Takaful), Mr. Omar Ansari Mustafa